Optimal mean value estimates beyond Vinogradov's mean value theorem: Introduction

-In either case, it depends on the residue class of $K$ modulo $u$ which of the bounds prevails.
-We note, however, that in the most interesting cases when $u \ge 2v$ is relatively small and in particular smaller than $\sum_{j=1}^v k_j$, the exceptional range in \eqref{1.7} is shorter than the one that is obtained upon combining \eqref{1.8} and \eqref{1.9}.
+\end{theorem} We also have an alternative, unconditional formulation of this result, which is given in Theorem~\ref{T3.3} below.

-To further illustrate the strength of our result in Theorem \ref{T1.2}, we discuss in more detail some of the most relevant special cases.
-Among the systems of diagonal equations not of Vinogradov type, the most well-studied ones are systems of cubic equations and systems of cubic and quadratic equations, such as we considered in our motivating example in Theorem \ref{T1.1}.
-Regarding such systems, it is immediate from work of the second author \cite[Theorem 1.1]{Woo2015} that for every $\eps >0$ one has $I_{5,3,1}(X) \ll X^{31/6+\eps}$, and this bound implies via \cite[Theorem 2.1]{BP2017} that $I_{3+2u,3,u}(X) \ll X^{3+2u+1/6+\eps}$ for all $u \ge 1$.
-Theorem \ref{T1.2} now allows us to improve this result whenever $u \ge 3$. \begin{corollary} Suppose that $s \ge u \ge 3$.
-Then for any $\eps>0$ we have
+To illustrate the strength of our results in Theorems \ref{T1.2} and \ref{T1.3}, we discuss in more detail some of the most relevant special cases.
+Among the systems of diagonal equations not of Vinogradov type, the most well-studied ones are systems of cubic equations and systems of cubic and quadratic equations, such as we considered in our motivating example in Theorem~\ref{T1.1}.
+Regarding such systems, it is immediate from work of the second author \cite[Theorem~1.1]{Woo2015} that for every $\eps >0$ one has $I_{5,3}^{1,1}(X) \ll X^{31/6+\eps}$, and this bound implies via \cite[Theorem~2.1]{BP2017} that $I_{3+2u,3}^{1,u}(X) \ll X^{3+2u+1/6+\eps}$ for all $u \ge 1$.
+Theorem~\ref{T1.3} now allows us to improve this result.